2026 Q1 Global Freight Transportation and Logistics Trends

 Rates

-Line graph showing the ocean freight rates for China-US East Coast, China-US West Coast, and China-European Union from August 2024 to July 2025.
+Line graph showing the ocean freight rates for US East Coast, US West Coast and Europe from January 2025 to January 2026.

 Rates